How to Donate to Charity in Someone's Memory

 Memorial donation ideas

-When deciding on a charity to donate to, there are a few things to consider to ensure you're making a donation to a cause that's related to what the person who passed away would have wanted.
+When consider which charity to raise donations towards in memory of the deceaseddeceased, there are a few things to consider to ensure you're making a donation to a cause that's related to what the person who passed away would have wanted.
 Here are some questions to get you started:

 These questions can help you identify charities that may be worth making a memorial donation to.